 Periods of fasting give the gut a rest, starve bad gut bacteria, and reduce inflammation.

 Thus, according to a recent study, intermittent fasting increases gut health.
 In this regard, even short periods of fasting at a young age can extend life expectancy (Catterson et al. 201830).

-Besides, intermittent fasting has the positive side effect of improving intolerances as a result.
+Besides, intermittent fasting has the positive side effect of improving intolerance.

-Many people are accustomed to burning only sugar (glucose) for energy due to the Western diet.
+Due to the Western diet, many people are accustomed to burning only sugar (glucose) for energy.

 Therefore, the initial switch to burning fat for energy through intermittent fasting can sometimes lead to the following side effects:

 - Low motivation

 - Stomach pain

 These physical symptoms are also known as the keto flu because the ketogenic diet similarly requires the body to get used to burning fat for energy.

 The trigger for this is the depletion of carbohydrate stores.
 Before the body can enter ketosis, it preferentially consumes glucose from glycogen in the liver and skeletal muscles.